Chapter 1: Introduction

 call printf("%d\t%d\n", fahr, celsius);

-This computes the Celsius temperature and then prints it out, moving on to the
+fahr += step;This computes the Celsius temperature and prints it, then moves to the next

-call operates as before, with the fahr
+The printf call operates as before, with the fahr and celsius variables

 being passed on to the C runtime library for formatting, unchanged.